 As Jared says, Adelaide is easy to navigate.
 For the petrol heads out there, you'll get quite bored in Adelaide, so head farther out.
 The traffic is also close to zilch most of the time, even compared to Hobart.

 One good thing about Adelaide: catching a bus to the airport cost me $2.10 from the city. over 11 years ago

 Hire a car for one day and head north to the Barossa wine region for good food and great wine.

 But remember, only buy wine that you can't get in the bottle store back home - not everything at the cellar door is cheaper!

-Drive back to Adelaide via Mt Pleasant, Birdwood and Chain of Ponds for interesting scenery. almost 10 years ago
+Drive back to Adelaide via Mt Pleasant, Birdwood and Chain of Ponds for interesting scenery. over 11 years ago

 I lived in Adelaide for 20 years... there's a lot going on there, but it's often under the surface.
 If you know any locals, or can Couchsurf, you'd probably see a different side than on a tourist's long weekend.

 There's great eating and wine bars along Rundle St and Gouger St, near the central markets (which are also really worth a visit).